yifeiyin/RecitingWithUI/README.md

 # RecitingWithUI

-Project was design and built from Augest 27, 2017 to September 2, 2017
+Project was designed and built from Augest 27, 2017 to September 2, 2017
 This documentation was written on January 16, 2019

 I thought this project is incomplete until I accidentally steped on this on